gao-lab/Cell_BLAST/README.md

-Feel free to submit an issue or contact us at [cblast@mail.cbi.pku.edu.cn](mailto:cblast@mail.cbi.pku.edu.cn) for problems about the python package, website or database.
+Feel free to submit an issue or contact us at [cblast@mail.cbi.pku.edu.cn](mailto:cblast@mail.cbi.pku.edu.cn) for problems about the Python package, website or database.